 Mobile Filmmaking Video Essay Category

 Make a short mobile filmmaking video essay using apps and whatever you would like as long as it's shot with a phone.
 The theme is presenting the benefits, the creativity and the innovation of mobile filmmaking.
-You can use videos shot with your phone using apps like Instagram® or whatever you like.
+You can use videos shot with your phone using apps like Instagram® and others, as long as your final video can be downloaded in good quality to screen on a big screen.
 You can edit on your phone or laptop, desktop or notepad.
 The purpose is to make it fun and interesting but also to make it educational, because we all know an essay takes some research!
-Keep your sources handy just in case you get picked for an interview!
-This is new in 2016 and the winner of this special category will receive special recognition during MFF2016 in San Diego.
+Keep your sources handy just in case you are selected for an interview!

 Our community stories category is perfect for youth, kids and documentarians as well as just about anyone.
 Are you a teacher who can create a documentary with your class about a community event or news story?
 Are you a family going through a tough situation?
 Or are you simply a business owner who is working on improving the community where your customers live?
 Maybe you are a fan of a local band and want to feature them in a documentary or a child with a friend who needs help from the community.
 This is not just a category.
 Community Stories is also open year-round as a program to encourage members of a community or culture to share their stories with the world through their mobile phone.